 Learn more about our flexible enrollment services today.
 We can help you form deep connections with learners and achieve your student recruitment and enrollment goals each term.

-About Blaine Johnson, Vice President of Enrollment
+About Blaine Johnson, Vice President of Enrollment and Retention Services

 Over the past decade, Blaine Johnson has overseen the evolution of our OPM student recruitment.
 With the goal of providing the best student experience possible, his focus is on developing his team through coaching, implementing technological enhancements such as linguistic and behavioral analytics, and streamlining the student journey through the creation of resources such as a dedicated contact center.
 Under his leadership, the recruitment team has grown enrollments to more than 20,000 students across partner institutions.